This enzyme-meets-antioxidant can seriously improve fertility

 And that’s huge because low motility is the most common issue on a semen analysis.
 Think of CoQ10 as swim training for your sperm—as you get those swimmers in action, your motility improves, which increases your chances of successfully fertilizing an egg.

 Are there any other studies to back up CoQ10’s benefits?

 Yes—lots, in fact.
 One randomized controlled study found that taking CoQ10 before trying to conceive improved ovarian response and embryo quality in young women with decreased ovarian reserve.

 Over the past decade, taking CoQ10 to improve egg quality has been more commonly proposed and studied.
 Fertilized eggs rapidly divide in the early stages of fertilization, and eggs need a lot of energy to properly divide.
 Along with other supplements, like PQQ, CoQ10 can support the process of conception and fertilization, since it can help supply that energy.

 New studies are even suggesting that CoQ10 may improve the ovarian response to fertility drugs.
 If you can increase the quantity and quality of mature eggs, an IVF cycle or egg-freezing can be more successful.

 How much CoQ10 to take?

-Generally speaking, 200 to 600 mg of CoQ10 per day is recommended, with most fertility patients taking 600 mg daily (that’s why our The Power Prenatal for eggs and The Power Prenatal for sperm both contain 200 mg of CoQ10, and the Extra Egg Health Booster and Extra Sperm Health Booster each pack an extra 400 mg).
+Generally speaking, 200 to 600 mg of CoQ10 per day is recommended, with most fertility patients taking 600 mg daily (that’s why our The Power Prenatal for Females and The Power Prenatal for Males both contain 200 mg of CoQ10, and the Extra Egg Health Booster and Extra Sperm Health Booster each pack an extra 400 mg).
 Your own CoQ10 dosage will of course depend on age as well as any health issues or meds, so it’s always a good idea to connect with a doctor to make sure you’re on the right track.